internetstandards/Internet.nl/README.md

 under the scope it is advised to first file an issue and start a discussion on the matter.

+## Sponsors
+Project sponsors are wellcome and will be listed in this README file as well as on the web interface.
+Several sponsorships are currently being evaluated and will be added here in due time.

+For now we are happy to list following sponsors:

+- This project is managed and maintained by [Apio systems](https://apio.systems).
+- This project is tested with [BrowserStack](https://www.browserstack.com).

 ## License